Language Injection Settings dialog: XML Attribute Injection

 In this area, define the XML tag attribute which indicates that the text enclosed in a tag with such attribute should be treated as the selected language.

-Local name - in this field, specify the attribute name without a namespace prefix.
+Local name: specify the attribute name without a namespace prefix.
 Use regular expressions: For example, to match HTML event handler attributes, type

 on.* in the field.